The-Kriz/Embedded_systems/README.md

 ### Raspberry Pi PicoW:
 Raspberry Pi Pico W is a variant of the Pico that was released in 2021.
 The Pico W adds wireless connectivity to the Pico with the addition of a Cypress CYW43455 Wi-Fi and Bluetooth module.
 Like the Pico, the Pico W is a versatile microcontroller board that can be used for a wide range of projects, but with the added convenience of wireless connectivity.

+## PJRC Teensy
+PJRC Teensy is a line of powerful and flexible development boards designed for creating electronic projects.
+Developed by PJRC, these boards are known for their small form factor and impressive capabilities.
+Teensy boards are equipped with various input/output pins, making them suitable for a wide range of applications, from simple sensor-based projects to complex interactive installations.
+They are compatible with the Arduino IDE, allowing developers to program them using the familiar Arduino language and libraries.
+With their high-performance microcontrollers, Teensy boards are a popular choice for DIY enthusiasts, makers, and professionals seeking a versatile and reliable platform to bring their electronic ideas to life.

+### Teensy 4.1:
+Teensy 4.1 is a high-performance development board designed for advanced projects.
+It features a powerful 600 MHz ARM Cortex-M7 processor, providing a significant boost in processing capabilities compared to other Arduino boards.
+With 34 digital input/output pins, 18 analog inputs, and multiple hardware serial ports, Teensy 4.1 is well-suited for complex and data-intensive applications.
+Its small size makes it ideal for space-constrained projects, while its compatibility with the Arduino IDE allows developers to use familiar programming tools and libraries.
+Teensy 4.1 is the go-to choice for those seeking a fast and capable microcontroller board for demanding projects.

 ## Other
 Here are some other microcontroller boards